Chief Executive Officer

 Outside work, Neil supports Luton Town attending home and away matches with his son and daughter (when she gets off Instagram).

 Louise has over 15 years’ experience working on PR and communications for professional services organisations, both agency side and in-house.
-Throughout her career she has advised law firms, barristers’ sets and legal associations on PR strategy, and for eight years was responsible for PR at City law firm FieldFisher, building its media profile and managing internal communications.
+Throughout her career she has advised law firms, barristers’ sets and legal associations on PR and communications strategy, and for eight years was responsible for PR at City law firm FieldFisher, building its media profile and managing internal communications.

 Louise is experienced in managing communications around business change, including merger discussions, management restructures and new office openings and has handled press interest in high profile court cases and inquiries.
 Additionally, Louise has undertaken a range of thought leadership campaigns and written successful award entries.
 She joined Black Letter Communications in May 2014.

 Louise has particular strengths in inquest reporting, advising on national news approaches, internal communications strategy and getting to the heart of client issues.

 In her spare time, Louise enjoys visiting art galleries, catching up on comedy programmes and finding ways to entertain her two young children.

 Lizzie has nearly 10 years’ experience in corporate, financial and professional services public relations roles, both in-house and agency side.
 Prior to joining Black Letter Communications in May 2017 Lizzie had spent a number of years working in-house at international law firm Bird & Bird where she was responsible for the creation and delivery of their UK PR programme.

 Lizzie is experienced in devising and implementing strategic and targeted PR campaigns for clients, as well as raising both corporate and individual spokesperson profiles and content creation for both internal and external channels.

 In her spare time, Lizzie works as a freelance photographer and likes to spend as much time in Cornwall as possible.